401 Terry Ave N., Suite 103

 The information and communication technology (ICT) sector contributes more than $3.5 billion to the city’s economy, according to the City of Seattle’s Office of Economic Development.
 Approximately 18,250 ICT jobs have been created, employing software developers and engineers, programmers, administrators, graphic designers, and analysts.

-Northeastern University–Seattle offers a variety of graduate degrees and certificates in STEM, as well as a two-month data analytics bootcamp, called Level, to prepare students for the region’s emerging job opportunities.
+Northeastern University–Seattle offers a variety of graduate degrees and certificates in STEM to prepare students for the region’s emerging job opportunities.

 Another 7,600 professionals work for one of the 55 companies in Seattle’s biotechnology sector, according to the Office of Economic Development.
 Seattle is ranked fifth nationwide for biotechnology industry concentration.
 To help meet the growing demand, Northeastern University–Seattle offers master’s degrees in biotechnology and bioinformatics.